aurelienpierreeng/VirtualSecretary/docs/index.md

 def filter(email) -> bool:
   # If email is spoofed or authentication is forged, exit immediately
-  # Uses SPF, DKIM and ARC.
+  # Uses SPF, DKIM and ARC internally to assess authenticity.
   if not email.is_authentic():
     return True